 Handmade artisan cheese subscriptions brought to you by a collaboration between Birchrun Hills Farm and Valley Milkhouse Creamery.

-Collective Creamery is a biweekly cheese share subscription devoted to providing households with a regular supply of artisan cheeses that are handmade, traditional, and produced from the highest quality, healthiest milk.
+Collective Creamery is a women-powered artisan cheese share subscription devoted to providing households around the Mid-Atlantic with delicious cheeses that are handmade, traditional, and produced from the highest quality, healthiest milk.

-Collective Creamery is a collaboration between two cheesemakers in southeastern Pennsylvania: Birchrun Hills Farm and Valley Milkhouse Creamery.
+Collective Creamery is a collaboration between two cheesemakers in southeast Pennsylvania: Birchrun Hills Farm and Valley Milkhouse Creamery.
 Empowered women, friends, devotees to the cause of evolving the American cheese culture.
-They are encouraged to work together to reach more families with their wholesome, artfully crafted cheeses and continue to develop the quality of U.S. artisan cheese.
+Our goal is to work together to reach more families with their wholesome, artfully crafted cheeses and continue to develop the quality of American artisan cheese.

 Meet Sue Miller, farmer and cheesemaker of Birchrun Hills, a family owned and operated dairy farm in Chester County.
 Sue and her family raise a vivacious herd of dairy cows on fertile pastures, and you can taste the vibrance in the award winning cheeses that Sue handcrafts with passion and care.
 Her Birchrun Blue is notorious across the eastern U.S. for its fudgy texture, grassy notes and sweet flavors.
 The farmstead creamery is devoted to good animal husbandry, optimal soil and pasture health, and the production of high quality milk that yields some of the best cheeses from the region.